benjstorlie/directory-markdown-generator/README.md

  * Edit `ignore` and `ignoreContents` to list files or folders to ignore
  * Since it writes the markdown from scratch each time, you can't add anything else to the document or it won't be saved on refresh.

+## Developer's Note

+I am using this project as an exercise in making a complete npm module that someone could install.
+I have not finished yet, but I think this is small enough in scope that I can focus on just making a complete and functional project with really good documentation.

+I do need to work on changing those parts that require the user to actually edit the script.